Interesting Facts for Kids

 - History: First multi-party elections were held in 1990, Croatia declared its independence in 1991 and Yugoslavia broke up into six different countries (Croatia, Kosovo, Macedonia, Montenegro, Serbia and Slovenia).
 Serbia and Croatia still have some border disputes over areas along the Danube river.

-- Flag: red, white and blue stripes with the checkerboard coat of arms in the middle
+- National Flag: red, white and blue stripes with the checkerboard coat of arms in the middle

 - National Day: 8 October (Independence Day)